 He currently serves as a youth representative to the United Nations’ “Religions for Peace” North America Interfaith Youth Network for the Department of Inter-Orthodox, Ecumenical and Interfaith Relations of the Greek Orthodox Archdiocese of America.
 He is also serving as a Fellow to the United Nations Headquarters for the Department, where he focuses on issues of peace, security and humanitarianism.

-Therefore, Anthony’s primary focus during his fellowship is on health, specifically communicable diseases, mental health and disabilities.
-He seeks to advocate for human rights-centered policies related to these areas.
-He believes combining his legal studies with the Church is a perfect way to achieve his goal, and he is looking forward to serving the Church as an advocate for positive change.
+Though her experiences abroad, Elaina has recognized that despite all people being created in the image of God, there is a great injustice that prevents people from fully achieving this.
+Therefore, Elaina’s primary focus during her fellowship is on refugees and those forcibly displaced.
+She seeks to advocate for human rights-based policies related to these areas.
+She believes combining her International Development degree with the Church is a perfect way to achieve this goal, and she is looking forward to serving the Church as an advocate for positive change.